mostlybadfly/calculator/README.md

-test app for javascript tutorials
+A calculator app using pure JavaScript